Saqr1978/poker/README.md

 The application is to be run on an application server,</br>
 in my case it was an Apache Tomcat embedded in my Eclipse IDE.</br>

-Once the application is Running, simply open the "front" folder and open the "index.html"</br>
+Once the application is Running, simply open the "front" folder</br>
-file on a web browser, and **Voilà!**</br>
+and open the "index.html" file on a web browser, and **Voilà!**</br>

 That application is simply about clicking on the "Cliquez ici pour une main de dix cartes"</br>
 that randomly picks 10 poker cards, firstly shows them unsorted in the "MAIN NON TRIEE" section,</br>